ouhft/diakonia-open/docs/_source/TransplantEPR/Transplant_Pathway.md

 - Dietician
 - Psychologist

 ### 7.4 Processes involved

-Each of the individual tests orgered could be considered a sub-process.
-They wil leach have their own SOPs that govern how the patient is evaluated and the results returned.
+Each of the individual tests ordered could be considered a sub-process.
+They will each have their own SOPs that govern how the patient is evaluated and the results returned.

 ### 7.5 Information generated and stored

 The data is potentially captured in a number of ways:

-EPR will capture demographic data as well as that pertaining to lab results.
+* EPR will capture demographic data as well as that pertaining to lab results
-PACS will contain radiographic information
+* PACS will contain radiographic information
-The H&I lab system will contain additional information not available in EPR.
+* The H&I lab system will contain additional information not available in EPR

-ECG information is captured potentially this is only in paper format at the moment.
+* ECG information is captured, though potentially this is only in paper format

-proton currently captures any information related to the pharmacist although this is likely to change in the near future as teh ePrescribing module of the EPR is rolled out.
+* Proton currently captures any information related to the pharmacist although this is likely to change in the near future as the ePrescribing module of the EPR is rolled out

 In addition there is a form to be filled in during the assessment process.
 This is currently a paper form.
-This could be transplated into a form on EPR to allow the electronic capture of data.
+This could be translated into a form on EPR to allow the electronic capture of data.

 ### 7.6 General data

 - Demographics
   - NHS number
- - Hospital number
+  - Hospital number (MRN)
   - Name
   - DoB
   - Address
   - Contact numbers
   - Age
   - Gender
- - Ethinicity
+  - Ethnicity
   - Employment
   - NOK
   - GP details

 - Referral details
   - Date
   - Clinic
   - Tx Surgeon
   - Tx Coordinator
   - Local coordinator
- - Organs required
+  - Organ(s) required
   - Clock start
   - Clock stop
   - Reason
- - Ref consultant
+  - Referring consultant
   - Contact details
   - Dialysis unit

 - Transport plan
   - Own transport
   - Hospital transport
   - Plan
   - Pre-authorisation code
- - Back up
+  - Backup?

-- Is there a LD Kidney option
+- Is there a LD Kidney option?

 - Clinical basics
   - Height
   - Weight
     - BMI
   - Hip/waist ratio
   - BP
   - Pulse
   - SF-36 Questionnaire
   - Hypoglycaemia questionnaire

 - Renal History (diabetic)
 - Past medical history
 - Past surgical history